 - 4. Food security and nutrition data is not available disaggregated by counties, but by province only; however, as the UTNWF target area and beneficiaries belong to the Central Province of Kenya, approximations are possible.
 According to the Kenya Demographic and Health Survey (KDHS, 2008/09), children under the age of five classified as malnourished according to three anthropometric indices of nutritional status height-for-age (stunting), weight-for-height (wasting), and weight-for age (underweight) in Central Province are at 25.7, 4.5 and 16.7% respectively.
 These indicators can also serve as proxies for food insecurity and are only marginally better than the Kenyan mean percentages (29% stunted, 6.9% wasted and 20.4% underweight children).
 The data for women show similar patterns, i.e. 16.7% women in Central Province are shorter than 1.45m in height, associated with past socioeconomic status and nutrition during childhood and adolescence, compared with the Kenyan mean of 20.4%. - 5.
 While the main aim of the FSIAP and hence the UTNWF is to pilot linkages between opportunities for generating global environmental benefits and approaches to enhance food security in agro-ecological systems, nutritional aspects are not at the forefront of the project strategy.
 Nevertheless, the close linkages with KCEP-CRAL provide good opportunity to learn from experiences, particularly regarding the nutritional aspects covered by the WFP-led components of KCEP-CRAL and to incorporate relevant behavioural change models in UTNWF communication and training activities. - 6.
-Agriculture and smallholder farming: The agriculture sector is the mainstay of Kenya's economy, contributing 27.3% of the GDP in 201415.
-The sector accounts for 65% of Kenya's total exports, 75% of industrial raw materials, 60% of export earnings, as well as 18% and 60% of the formal and total employment respectively16.
+Agriculture and smallholder farming: The agriculture sector is the mainstay of Kenya's economy, contributing 27.3% of the GDP in 2014.
+The sector accounts for 65% of Kenya's total exports, 75% of industrial raw materials, 60% of export earnings, as well as 18% and 60% of the formal and total employment respectively.
 Crop production comprising industrial crops, food crops and horticulture accounts for 82% of agricultural GDP and 94% of export earnings from agriculture.
 The remaining three subsectors of agriculture livestock, fisheries and forestry currently account for 18% of agricultural GDP and 8% of export earnings from agriculture, but still have significant potential not fully exploited.
-Meanwhile, Kenya's agriculture17 is predominantly small-scale farming where production is carried out on farms averaging 0.2-3 ha, mostly on a commercial basis.
+Meanwhile, Kenya's agriculture is predominantly small-scale farming where production is carried out on farms averaging 0.2-3 ha, mostly on a commercial basis.
 This small-scale production accounts for 75% of the total agricultural output and 70% of marketed agricultural produce.
 Small-scale farmers produce over 70% of maize, 65% of coffee, 50% of tea, 80% of milk, 85% of fish, and 70% of beef and related products.
 However, despite recent improvements, access to financial services remains limited with farmers relying mainly on costly and inadequate informal financial systems. - 7.
 Women and Youth: Traditional norms have in the past and continue at present to disadvantage both women and youth in Kenya, in terms of access to resources and decision making.
 For instance, only 29% of those earning a formal wage throughout the country are women, leaving a huge percentage of women to work in the informal sector.
-Furthermore, 54% of agricultural workers are women providing the bulk of the labour force in agriculture18.
+Furthermore, 54% of agricultural workers are women providing the bulk of the labour force in agriculture.
 Yet few women own assets such as land.
 As a result, poverty in Kenya has a gender and age dimension, due to the gender disparities that exist in terms of access, ownership and control of productive resources, as well as differences in capabilities.
-Meanwhile, Kenya has ratified various international19 and regional protocols20 on gender equality and women empowerment.
-Nationally, both the National Gender and Equality Commission Act enacted from 2011, as well as the new Constitution (2010) promote gender equality and women empowerment.
-Women's participation in leadership, governance and decision-making was
+Meanwhile, Kenya has ratified various international and regional protocols on gender equality and women empowerment.

-17Government of Kenya, 2010.
+Government of Kenya, 2010.
 Agricultural Sector Development Strategy (2010-2020)